silx-kit/silx-training/virtualenv/index.rst

 Installing libraries
 --------------------

-Let's install *silx* and its dependencies.
+As an exercise, let's install *silx* and its dependencies.

 Some dependencies can simply be installed from pypi: